Showing posts with label cows. Show all posts

 They were blind because they lived in total darkness.

-The boat returned back to the dock, where everyone disembarked from the boat, and we all started the long journey back up the steep hill to the top of the cave.
+The boat returned to the dock, where everyone disembarked from the ship, and we all started the long journey back up the steep hill to the top of the cave.

-Our last stop of the day was a thirty-minute tour of the Mayfield Dairy Farms to see how milk is processed into Mayfield Ice cream.
+Our last stop of the day was a 30-minute tour of Mayfield Dairy Farms to see how milk is processed into Mayfield Ice Cream.
 We were just in time for the last tour of the day.

-Hubby parked the car at the Mayfield Dairy Plant, we got out of the car and started walking toward the plant and was greeted by a sign that read:
+Hubby parked the car at the Mayfield Dairy Plant.
+We got out of the car and started walking toward the plant, and were greeted by a sign that read:

 Welcome to Mayfield Home of the "World's Best Ice Cream", since 1923.

-Then we began to follow a yellow walkway, that was covered with Jersey cow hoof prints.
+Then we began following a yellow walkway covered with Jersey cow hoofprints.

 Welcome to Mayfield